open-spaced-repetition/fsrs4anki/docs/tutorial.md

 3) Click the "Optimize" button under the "Optimize FSRS parameters" section.
 The optimal parameters will replace the default parameters automatically.
 Parameters are preset-specific.
 If an error message pops up, it means you have less than 1000 reviews across all cards that this preset is applied to.
 In that case, just use the default parameters; it's still better than using the legacy SM-2 algorithm.
 4) Choose a value of desired retention: the proportion of cards recalled successfully when they are due. **This is the most important setting in FSRS.
 Higher retention leads to shorter intervals and more reviews per day.** 80-95% is reasonable, 90% should work fine for most people.

+FSRS can adapt to almost any user habit, except one habit: pressing "Hard" instead of "Again" when you forget the information.
+When you press "Hard", FSRS assumes you have recalled the information correctly (though with hesitation/ difficulty).
+If you press "Hard" even when you have failed to recall the information, the intervals will be unreasonably high (for all the ratings).
+So, if you have this habit, please change it and use "Again" when you forget the information.

 You are now ready to use FSRS!

 ## Step 1: Enable the built-in FSRS Scheduler